Mamamoo: 2021–present: Member contract renewals, WAW, Mamamoo+ unit, Mic On, First world tour and 10th debut anniversary

-In August 2022, it was announced that members Solar and Moon Byul would be forming the group's first official subunit, Mamamoo+, with an expected album release at the end of the month.
+In August 2022, it was announced that members Solar and Moonbyul would be forming the group's first official subunit, Mamamoo+, with an expected album release at the end of the month.
 The duo's debut single "Better" featuring rapper Big Naughty, was released as planned on August 30.
+After six months, in March 2023, they released the single album Act 1, Scene 1, which includes the songs "GGBB" and "LLL", and on March 21 they released "Chico Malo" (나쁜놈), which mixes rap and traditional Korean instruments like gayageum.

-The group released their 12th EP titled Mic On and the lead single "Illella" on October 11, 2022.
+The group released their twelfth EP titled Mic On and the lead single "Illella" on October 11, 2022.